mytbk/liveusb-builder/README.md

 ## dependencies

 - udevil: for mounting iso files
 - wget: for downloading
+- syslinux (recommended): bootloader for legacy BIOS
-- GRUB with BIOS and UEFI support
+- GRUB: bootloader for leagacy BIOS if there's no syslinux,  and bootloader for UEFI

 ## usage

+### The easier way: one FAT32 partition

 First mount your USB drive partition.
 I recommend using udevil so that you can write files without as root.